 Categories: Wellness & Care

 We love giving our pets lots of love and kisses, but sometimes that big smooch is stopped by an offensive odor.
-February is Pet Dental Health Month and it’s important to remember that foul odor may just be an outward sign of an underlying dental problem.
+It’s important to remember that foul odor may just be an outward sign of an underlying dental problem.
 Taking care of your pet’s teeth is easier than you think!

 The truth is our pets’ mouths harbor millions of bacteria and food particles that lead to plaque buildup on the teeth and along the gum line.
 If left on the teeth, this sticky buildup turns into tartar called calculus, similar to what builds up on our teeth.